-In spring or in fall, planting or tending a lawn requires care and attention for a good preparation.
+In spring or in fall, planting or sowing a lawn from seed requires care and attention for a good preparation.

-A lawn will cover a large portion of your garden and so it stands to reason that this work deserves to be given a particular importance.
+A lawn often covers a large portion of your garden, so it stands to reason that this work deserves to be given a particular importance.

 Steps in creating a lawn

 Correctly sowing a lawn guarantees that it will rise quickly and ensure a suitable growth of grass.

 During the first weeks it is critical to water well; ensure an easy access to water.